vabajaa/roblox_verfication/README.md

 # Roblox Discord Verification
 This project was created for groups who want there own basic framework of a Roblox to Discord verification system.

+*I would highly recomend NOT using the in-built JSON system I provided, that was simply for example based efforts.
+I may at somepoint in time revisit this project and fix it up.

 I am not apart of Discord, Glitch, or roblox.